Apple's brings AR to its with its Swift Playgrounds programming app

 Apple undertook a 10-year study called Apple Classrooms of Tomorrow to track its products in schools, Apple Chief Executive Tim Cook said at the event.
 It "showed engagement increased exponentially for students and teachers who had access to our products," he said.

-Also at the event, Cook touted Apple's work Everyone Can Code initiative, which includes classes at its stores to teach programming using Swift Playgrounds.
+Also at Tuesday's event, Cook touted Apple's work Everyone Can Code initiative, which includes classes at its stores to teach programming using Swift Playgrounds.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.